daviddwlee84/MachineLearningPractice/Algorithm/DecisionTree/DecisionTree.md

 ### CART

-Classification and regression trees (CART) are a non-parametric decision tree learning technique that produces either classification or regression trees, depending on whether the dependent variable is categorical or numeric, respectively.
+Classification and regression trees (CART) are a non-parametric decision tree learning technique that *produces either classification or regression trees*, depending on whether the dependent variable is categorical or numeric, respectively.

 [Wiki](https://en.wikipedia.org/wiki/Predictive_analytics#Classification_and_regression_trees_.28CART.29)